 Failure to register is an offence punishable by a fine of between EUR 400 and 1500.
 Registering or remaining registered without meeting the necessary conditions is an offence punishable by a fine of between EUR 500 and 2500.

 Third-country nationals should have the appropriate residency visa o order to lodge a residency permit application with the Portuguese Immigration and Borders Service.

 Residency for tax purposes

 Generally, a taxpayer is considered to be a tax resident in Portugal if he remains more than 183 days.
 This counting refers to any period of 12 months beginning or ending in the year in question.

-One is also resident if he/she owns housing that supposes the intention to maintain it and to occupy like habitual residence.
+One is also a resident if he/she owns housing that supposes the intention to maintain it and to occupy it like a habitual residence.

 In the event of a conflict in the definition of the tax residence, the taxpayer must take into account the criteria for its definition in the Double Taxation Agreement signed between Portugal and the country of residence.

 Consequently, for a taxpayer who is a tax resident in Portugal, the Personal Income Tax, IRS, will be levied on his or her worldwide income.
 The IRS tax rate can go up to 48%.

-On the other hand if a taxpayer is not a tax resident in Portugal, the IRS tax is levied only on income obtained in Portugal, provided that they are not subject a withholding tax.
+On the other hand, if a taxpayer is not a tax resident in Portugal, the IRS tax is levied only on income obtained in Portugal, provided that they are not subject to a withholding tax.
 As such, a resident taxpayer in Portugal is required to file the IRS Form 3 reporting his/her worldwide income earned and corresponding taxes paid.

 A non-resident taxpayer will only have to file a tax return if obtaining income from a Portuguese source.

 What not to do when Relocating to Madeira?